ohbm/osr2021/README.md

 ### What are we doing?

-We are organising, among other events, the Open Science Room at the [2021 meeting of the OHBM in Montreal, Canada](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageID=4024&activateFull=true).
+We are organising, among other events, the Open Science Room at the [online 2021 meeting of the OHBM](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageID=4024&activateFull=true).

 ### Get involved